inindev/nanopi-r5/README.md

 <br/>

-The build script builds native arm64 binaries and thus needs to be run from an arm64 device such as a raspberry pi4 running a 64 bit arm linux.
-The initial build of this project used a debian arm64 odroid m1, but now uses a nanopi r5s running stock debian bookworm arm64.
+The build script uses docker and qemu to build an image compatible with arm64 devices, even if you run it on a standard x86 machine.

 <br/>